JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 jamb logo

-The Joint Admission and Matriculation Board (JAMB) has announced the commencement of the sales of the 2024 JAMB registration form.
-Applications are going to be accepted from suitably qualified candidates for admission to tertiary institutions in Nigeria for academic session beginning in 2024.
+The Joint Admission and Matriculation Board (JAMB) has announced the commencement of the sales of the 2025 JAMB registration form.

 PLEASE NOTE: Candidates are advised in their own interest to carry out their JAMB registration at JAMB Accredited CBT CENTRES Nationwide and JAMB OFFICES only.
-The official book to read is “The Life Changer” by Khadija Abubakar Jalli for UTME candidates and for DE candidates.
+The official book to read is “The Lekki Headmaster” by Kabir Alabi Garba for UTME candidates and Direct Entry (DE) candidates.

 JAMB UTME Syllabus for All Courses